We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Osteomalacia is a weakening of the bones.
 Problems with bone formation or the bone-building process causes osteomalacia.

 This condition isn’t the same as osteoporosis.
-Osteoporosis is a weakening of living bone that is already formed and being remodeled.
+Osteoporosis is a weakening of living bone that’s already formed and being remodeled.

-Vitamin D also helps maintain calcium and phosphate levels so your bones form properly.
+Vitamin D also helps maintain calcium and phosphate levels to help your bones form properly.
 It’s made within the skin from exposure to ultraviolet (UV) rays in sunlight.
 It can also be absorbed from foods like dairy products and fish.

-Your body can’t process the calcium your bones need to stay strong if you have low levels of vitamin D. This can result from a problem with diet, a lack of sun exposure, or an issue with your intestines.
+Your body can’t process the calcium your bones need to stay strong if you have low levels of vitamin D. A vitamin D deficiency can result from: